Immunizations offer protection against illnesses that can seriously affect your health and the safety of the community

 Hepatitis B is a serious liver disease that infects an estimated 200,000 Americans each year, most of them adolescents and young adults.
 The CDC and the American College Health Association (ACHA) recommend that all college students get vaccinated against hepatitis B, and the National Collegiate Athletic Association (NCAA) urges vaccination for all college athletes.

 The hepatitis B vaccine is 96 percent effective following a series of three shots over a six-month period.

 Human Papilloma Virus (HPV)*

 Of the more than 100 strains of HPV, those of greatest concern cause genital warts and cancer.
-The highly-effective HPV vaccination helps prevent infection with the nine types of Human Papillomavirus (HPV) that are responsible for genital warts; abnormal, precancerous lesions; and HPV-related cancers of the vulva, vagina, anus, penis and oropharynx, which includes the back of the throat, base of the tongue and tonsils.
+The highly-effective Gardasil-9 HPV vaccination helps protect against the nine types of HPV that are responsible for genital warts, abnormal precancerous lesions, and HPV-related cancers of the vulva, vagina, anus, penis and oropharynx (which includes the back of the throat, base of the tongue, and tonsils).

 The American College Health Association (ACHA) recommends that students of all genders receive the HPV vaccine before entering college.
 However, the vaccine can also be given to older adolescents and young adults.
 It is best to be vaccinated before the first sexual contact.